rashidmajeed/rashidmajeed/README.md

 ## I'm a Software Engineer, Tester and DevOps Enthusiastic !!

 - 🔭 Currently working with Humanbee and VectorCode 👋👋
-- 🌱 Currently preparing AWS DevOps Engineer Certification 🤣
+- 🌱 Working on DevOps & Cloud Projects 🤣
 - 👯 Always prefer team work that is useful to upgrade skills
-- ✍ You can see my history and work here [portfolio]
+- ✍ I do continous learning for new in denmand tech sklls
-- 🥅 2021 Goals: Contribute more on Cloud native projects
+- 🥅 2022 Goals: Contribute more on Cloud native projects & CKA/CKAD Certifications
 - ⚡ Fun fact: I love to watch movies / Cooking / Traveling

 ### Spotify Playing 🎧